 Adjust the amount of spices according to your taste.

 If you cannot find fresh or frozen grated coconut, you can make this curry using coconut milk too.
-Just make a paste of soaked cashews with garlic cloves and cumin with some coconut milk and use in recipe.
+Just make a paste of soaked cashews with garlic cloves and cumin with a splash of coconut milk or water, follow the recipe and add the rest of coconut milk in the end.
+Give a simmer and enjoy.

 Unsweetened desiccated coconut works fine too.